Diana, Princess of Wales: Privacy and legal issues

 In November 1980, the Sunday Mirror ran a story claiming that Charles had used the Royal Train twice for secret love rendezvous with Diana, prompting the palace to issue a statement, calling the story "a total fabrication" and demanding an apology.
 The newspaper editors, however, insisted that the woman boarding the train was Diana and declined to apologise.
-In February 1982, pictures of a pregnant Diana in bikini while holidaying were published in the media.
+In February 1982, pictures of a pregnant Diana in a bikini while holidaying were published in the media.
 The Queen subsequently released a statement and called it "the blackest day in the history of British journalism".

 In 1993 Mirror Group Newspapers (MGN) published photographs of Diana that were taken by gym owner Bryce Taylor.
 The photos showed her exercising in the gym LA Fitness wearing "a leotard and cycling shorts".
 Diana's lawyers immediately filed a criminal complaint that sought "a permanent ban on the sale and publication of the photographs" around the world.
 However, some newspapers outside the UK published the pictures.
 The courts granted an injunction against Taylor and MGN that prohibited "further publication of the pictures".
 MGN later issued an apology after facing much criticism from the public and gave Diana £1 million as a payment for her legal costs, while donating £200,000 to her charities.
 LA Fitness issued its own apology in June 1994, which was followed by Taylor apologising in February 1995 and giving up the £300,000 he had made from the sale of pictures in an out-of-court settlement about a week before the case was set to start.
 It was alleged that a member of the royal family had helped him financially to settle out of court.

 In 1994 pictures of Diana sunbathing topless at a Costa del Sol hotel were put up for sale by a Spanish photography agency for a price of £1 million.
 In 1996, a set of pictures of a topless Diana while sunbathing appeared in the Mirror, which resulted in "a furor about invasion of privacy".
 In the same year, she was the subject of a hoax call by Victor Lewis-Smith, who pretended to be Stephen Hawking, though the full recorded conversation was never released.
 Also in 1996, Stuart Higgins of The Sun wrote a front-page story about an intimate video purporting to feature Diana with James Hewitt.
 The video turned out to be a hoax, forcing Higgins to issue an apology.